Life Launch – Our Life Skills Program for Young Adults from Foster Care

 - be willing to meet (even if just over the phone) 1-4 times per month with a coach

-Participants will receive a $25 gift card to the place of their choice for each life skills topic completed and will be invited to a graduation party upon completing the program.
+Participants will receive a $25 gift card to the place of their choice for each life skills topic completed.
 Additionally, all participants are eligible for extra support through our Family Care program.

 The total amount of gift cards that can be earned is $150 through program completion.